 - 5.1.
 The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 7 years for sand and gravel. - 5.2.
-The reserve for sand and gravel at the end of 2017 was approximately 12,607,000 tonnes.
-The 10 year average of sales (2008 to 2017), set out in Table 2, is 1.48 mtpa.
-If this figure is applied to the estimated reserve (see Table 3), this gives the following result:
+The reserve for sand and gravel at the end of 2018 was approximately 13,317,639 tonnes.
+The 10 year average of sales (2009 to 2018), set out in Table 2, is 1.43 mtpa.
+If this figure is applied to the estimated reserve (see Table 4), this indicates a landbank of just over 9 years:

-Sand and gravel landbank: 12.6 mt / 1.48 mtpa = 8.52 years
+Sand and gravel landbank: 13.3 mt / 1.43 mtpa = 9.31 years

 - 5.3.
 As noted above, land won sand and gravel in Dorset comprises Poole Formation sand and River Terrace sand and gravel.
-The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2017 was 8.52 years, in excess of the required 7 years. - 5.4.
+The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2018 was 9.31 years, in excess of the required 7 years.
+This represents an increase over the equivalent figure of 8.5 years at the end of 2017.
+In addition to the two new permissions referred to below (see paragraph 6.2), two current operators have re-assessed their reserves and reported variations compared with the previous year's figures. - 5.4.
 At this time the Mineral Planning Authority is in compliance with Policy AS1 of the 2014 Minerals Strategy which states that "An adequate and steady supply of locally extracted sand and gravel will be provided by maintaining a landbank of permitted sand and gravel reserves equivalent to at least 7 years' worth of supply over the period to 2028, based on the current agreed local annual supply requirement for Bournemouth, Dorset and Poole".
-However, existing reserves are not enough to maintain sales during the life of the emerging Mineral Sites Plan and additional sites will need to be developed during the plan period. - 5.5.
-The Plan identifies sufficient sites to meet Policy AS1 of the the Minerals Strategy and it is expected to be adopted during 2019.
-The permitted reserve figure will have changed by the time of adoption as sales continue and reserves fall. - 5.6.
-It is estimated that sales of sand and gravel during the period from the end of December 2017 to the end of June 2019 will be approximately 1.89 million tonnes (assuming sales in 2018 and 2019 remain generally in line with those for 2017), giving an estimated permitted reserve of sand and gravel at the end of June 2019 of approximately 11.51 million tonnes (taking into account new permissions issued in 2018). - 5.7.
-Using this estimated figure, along with an end date for the plan period of 2034 (15 years from adoption) and the most recent ten year average of sand and gravel supply (2008-2017) of 1.48 million tonnes per annum, the amount of sand and gravel to be provided for will be:
+However, existing reserves are not enough to maintain sales during the life of the emerging Mineral Sites Plan and additional sites will need to be developed during the plan period.
+The MPA are satisfied that the Mineral Sites Plan 2019 identifies sufficient sites to meet the requirements of Policy AS1 of the Minerals Strategy. - 5.5.
+As part of the preparation of the Plan, it was estimated that sales of sand and gravel during the period from the end of December 2017 to the end of June 2019 would be approximately 1.89 million tonnes (assuming sales in 2018 and 2019 remain generally in line with those for 2017), giving an estimated permitted reserve of sand and gravel at the end of June 2019 of approximately 11.51 million tonnes (taking into account new permissions issued in 2018). - 5.6.
+Using this estimated figure, along with an end date for the plan period of 2034 (15 years from adoption) and the (then) most recent ten year average of sand and gravel supply (2008-2017) of 1.48 million tonnes per annum, the amount of sand and gravel to be planned for would be:

-1.48 million tonnes = 22.2 million tonnes - 11.51 million tonnes (existing permitted reserve) = 10.69 million tonnes
+15 X 1.48 million tonnes = 22.2 million tonnes - 11.51 million tonnes (existing permitted reserve) = 10.69 million tonnes